MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/logs-and-reporting.md

 # Enterprise Cloud Adoption: Logs, Reporting, and Monitoring

-Any IT team need mechanisms notifying them of performance, uptime, and security issues before they become serious problems.
+All organizations need mechanisms notifying IT teams of performance, uptime, and security issues before they become serious problems.
 A successful monitoring strategy allows you to understand how the individual components that make up your workloads and networking infrastructure are performing.
 Within the context of a